Butoke

 Butoke provides nutritional assistance to children identified by its Tshikaji health post or community visits as malnourished.
 They enter a short term rehabilitation programme, including a feeding programme and training for their parents in proper nutrition.

-The orphanage and shelter for the elderly: typically the orphanage cares for 40 to 70 orphans.
-Many new orphans arrived as a result of the violence in the Kasai province in 2018.
-In recent times, Butoke has also operated a shelter for the elderly.
-These will tend to be old people who have no family and who are completely without resources of their own.
+The orphanage and shelter for the elderly: Butoke does its best to arrange for children to be accommodated in foster families rather than living in its orphanage, even if they attend for meals.
+The number of orphans fluctuate.
+Butoke also operates a shelter for the elderly.
+These tend to be old people who have no family and who are completely without resources of their own.

-The Justice Project: Butoke provides assistance to the victims of sexual violence.
+The Elsa Corp Justice Project: Butoke provides assistance to the victims of sexual violence.
 In particular it provides legal assistance (without which cases will not be prosecuted) and medical care.

 The Friends of Butoke Charity

 The Friends of Butoke Charity (Registered Charity no. 1140094) raises funds for Butoke.
-100% of the money given to the Friends of Butoke Charity goes to Butoke as the running costs of the Charity are covered by the trustees: Matthew Pollard, Adriane Pollard, Marleen Tiemens and Paul Evans.
+100% of the money given to the Charity goes to Butoke as the running costs of the Charity are covered by the trustees: Matthew Pollard, Adriane Pollard, Marleen Tiemens and Paul Evans.

 The Charity has its books independently examined each year by a Fellow of the Association of Charity Independent Examiners.
 Copies of the annual independent examination reports are available on request.